Editor's Picks

 Northern Cyprus

-One of a series of two stamps showing "hundred-year-old trees" (the other is an Olea europea): Q. infectoria.
+One of a series of two stamps issued in 2011 showing "hundred-year-old trees" (the other is an Olea europea): Q. infectoria.
 The subspecies that is found in Cyprus is known as Q. infectoria subsp. veneris, for some authors Q. boissieri.
 It is difficult to make out the text on the stamp in the low-resolution image available, but it appears to say "Quercus infectoria ssp.
 Cyprus Oak".
 Cyprus oak is one of the common names of this taxon, also known as Aleppo oak, gall oak, and dyer's oak.

 Poland